 So, while we continue to fight for treatments that restore vision, what can be done to make reading easier for those with glaucoma?
 You can start by trying some things on your own.

-Article by Pradeep Y. Ramulu, MD, PhD.
-Dr. Ramulu is an Associate Professor of Ophthalmology at Johns Hopkins, and Director of the Glaucoma Service at the Johns Hopkins Wilmer Eye Institute.
+Dr. Pradeep Ramulu is Professor of Ophthalmology at Johns Hopkins, and Chief of the Glaucoma Division at the Johns Hopkins Wilmer Eye Institute.
 His research is focused on how visual damage from glaucoma and other diseases affect the individual, and how we can maximize independence and safety for patients who have lost vision from glaucoma.